 The FTAC will consider cases where intrusive behaviour is causing particular concern or distress or is perceived as harassing or threatening.
 Potential cases for FTAC should be discussed with the Serjeant at Arms.

-Laura adds: “We encourage Constituency Offices to maintain a good relationship with their Local Police as they can often provide them with security advice that is tailored to their needs, taking into account any local threats.
-Indeed this is often my first question when people make contact with me.”
+Constituency offices are encouraged to maintain a good relationship with their local Police as they can often provide them with security advice that is tailored to their needs, taking into account any local threats.

 8. And finally ….

 If you’d like more information on what the Contingency and Business Continuity Plans are, contact the Serjeant at Arms who is happy to give talks to staff groups.